nordcomputer/opskinsbot/readme.md

 <h1>Opskins-Searching Telegram Bot</h1>
-Script to create a Telegram-Search-Bot for Opskins.com With the bot, you can search for different virtual items in different games and get their prices in USD and WAX (calculated with the value from coinmarketcap.com)<br><br>
+Script to create a Telegram-Search-Bot for Opskins.com With the bot, you can search for different virtual items in different games including images from the items and get their prices in USD and WAX (calculated with the value from coinmarketcap.com)<br><br>